strouptl/rails_server_config/README.md

  Reference: https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key

-2. Add the public key (identified by id_rsa.pub) to the ~/.ssh/known_hosts file on the target server
+2. Add the public key (identified by id_rsa.pub) to the ~/.ssh/authorized_keys file on the target server

+NOTE: This may be configured for you at server creation, depending on the Cloud Provider.

 3. Make sure you can SSH into the target server.